osg-htc/osg-htc.github.io/_events/2022-All-Hands-Meeting.md

 title: "OSG All-Hands Meeting 2022"
 published: true
 excerpt: |
    Registration is now open for the OSG All-Hands Meeting 2022 to be held March 14-18 at the University of Oklahoma (OU) in Norman and virtually.
 We are planning a hybrid event.
-If you register for and travel to the University of Oklahoma (OU) in Norman for the in-person components, you can mingle with colleagues, have planned or ad hoc meetings, attend workshops or training events, and join hack-a-thons.
+If you register for and travel to OU for the in-person components, you can mingle with colleagues, have planned or ad hoc meetings, attend chalk board discussions or training events, and join office hours.
 In addition, everyone can enjoy the same kind of presentations and discussions as in the past 2 years, whether in-person or online.
 start_date: 2022-03-14
 end_date: 2022-03-18
 location: "University of Oklahoma and Virtually"